J-Siu/go-helper/ezlog/README.md

 ### Log Building Functions

 `ezlog` design around 4 base log building functions.
 Shorthands functions are built on top of the above 4 functions.
+Each `M()` and `N()` are automatically separated by single space.

 Function|Descriptive Alias|Count as message|Description
 --|--|--|--